Alkaloid: In medicine

 Medical use of alkaloid-containing plants has a long history, and, thus, when the first alkaloids were isolated in the 19th century, they immediately found application in clinical practice.
 Many alkaloids are still used in medicine, usually in the form of salts widely used including the following:

 Many synthetic and semisynthetic drugs are structural modifications of the alkaloids, which were designed to enhance or change the primary effect of the drug and reduce unwanted side-effects.
 For example, naloxone, an opioid receptor antagonist, is a derivative of thebaine that is present in opium.

 In agriculture

 Prior to the development of a wide range of relatively low-toxic synthetic pesticides, some alkaloids, such as salts of nicotine and anabasine, were used as insecticides.
 Their use was limited by their high toxicity to humans.

 Use as psychoactive drugs

-Preparations of plants containing alkaloids and their extracts, and later pure alkaloids, have long been used as psychoactive substances.
+Preparations of plants and fungi containing alkaloids and their extracts, and later pure alkaloids, have long been used as psychoactive substances.
 Cocaine, caffeine, and cathinone are stimulants of the central nervous system.
 Mescaline and many indole alkaloids (such as psilocybin, dimethyltryptamine and ibogaine) have hallucinogenic effect.
 Morphine and codeine are strong narcotic pain killers.

 There are alkaloids that do not have strong psychoactive effect themselves, but are precursors for semi-synthetic psychoactive drugs.
 For example, ephedrine and pseudoephedrine are used to produce methcathinone and methamphetamine.
 Thebaine is used in the synthesis of many painkillers such as oxycodone.